-- The Motability Grants scheme has now fully reopened.
-The Grants team are now accepting all applications includes beneficiaries who are currently on the Scheme, beneficiaries who do not currently have a vehicle on the Motability Scheme plus Driving Lesson, Access to Work and Additional Transitional Support applicants.
+- The Motability Grants scheme is currently open.
+They are accepting applications from people who are currently on the Scheme, who do not currently have a vehicle on the Motability Scheme plus applications for Driving Lesson, Access to Work and Additional Transitional Support grants.

-Motability have put together a handy Q&A for customers who have questions about how the lockdown will affect the running of the scheme.
+Motability have put together a handy Q&A for customers who have questions about how the different levels of lockdown will affect the running of the scheme in their area.

 This advice covers the common questions that have been asked by Motability customers over recent months, including questions related to: